What is RSI?

 Repetitive Strain Injury (RSI) is an umbrella term for localized pain and swelling, usually around a joint, associated with an ongoing, repetitive physical action.
 Both in the workplace and in everyday life, excessive stress on joints and tendons can at first cause pain and irritation, but can lead to more severe problems.

 You've probably heard of RSIs before; some common examples include carpal tunnel syndrome and tennis elbow, but there are many different varieties, and each RSI is typically associated with a specific action.
 Think of it this way: Where there's a joint, there's a possible RSI.
-"BlackBerry thumb," an inflammation of the thumb linked to excessive typing on a BlackBerry device, is a high-tech example of the same kind of injury.
+"Texting Thumb,” an inflammation of the thumb linked to excessive typing on mobile devices, is a high-tech example of the same kind of injury along with “Text Neck” and “Cell Phone Elbow.”

-In the office, the simple ergonomics of how you go about your work can play a major role in whether or not you develop an RSI from typing, clicking, talking, or even musing — preventing one can be as straightforward as changing your posture in your chair.
+In the office, the simple ergonomics of how you go about your work can play a major role in whether or not you develop an RSI from typing, clicking, or talking.
+Preventing one can be as straightforward as changing your posture in your chair.
 Long days seated in front of a keyboard with a hand on a mouse can easily lead to an injury, and it's important to do what you can to lower the risks.
+This also has a side benefit of reducing workplace stress as well.

 Preventing RSIs: Ergonomics